 As a leader, it’s our responsibility to continually look at what is the most important thing we should be doing right now and then discipline ourselves to do it.

-I have found that the best way to lead is to prioritize self improvement, productivity and team optimization over nearly everything else.
+I have found that the best way to lead is to prioritize self-improvement, productivity and team optimization over nearly everything else.
 I have had to learn to discern what is truly urgent and critical.
-Only those that meet the highest standard of urgency and importance takes precedent over process improvement.
+Only those that meet the highest standard of urgency and importance take precedence over process improvement.
 As a result, I’m able to continually improve performance, increase productivity, and accomplish more.

 By prioritizing ruthlessly, we initiate a lot more action than we do waiting for the right time to get something done.